 The Director of Professional Development shall be responsible for those duties listed under Section β.C.3 in the Policy Manual.

-Director of Conferences
+Director of Clubs and Conferences

-The Director of Conferences shall oversee and manage the on campus conferences and competitions including but not limited to:
+The Director of Clubs and Conferences shall oversee and manage the on campus conferences and competitions including but not limited to:

 The Conference on Industry and Resources, Queen’s University Engineering (CIRQUE).